ustcsiwei88/ustcsiwei88.github.io/docs/index.markdown

 ---

 ### Academic Activities
-Reviewer for RA-L, IJRR, ICRA, IROS, IROS and AAMAS.
+Reviewer for RA-L, IJRR, ICRA, IROS, and AAMAS.

 Spotlight talk at RSS 2019, RSS 2020, ICRA 2021, ICRA 2022 and AIM workshop 2020.